jonlpersson/ed-latimore/site/_resources/20-hard-lessons-from-the-hurt-business.md

     text_markdown: >-
-      One of my favorite metaphors for life is boxing, "The hurt business," as Mike Tyson once called it, is the business of causing pain, enduring it, and trying to emerge victorious.
+      One of my favorite metaphors for life is boxing, "The hurt business," as Mike Tyson once called it, is the business of causing pain, enduring it, all while trying to emerge victorious.

       If a fight is violent enough, even the winner will take so much damage